 For more information about intentional ministry by, with, and for older adults, visit the ENCORE Ministry Foundation website at www.encoreministry.org.
-In addition, EMF publishes the monthly newsletter, ENCORE Ministry Connection.
-To obtain a free subscription, please contact Cindy Solomon, Director of Operations at csolomon@encoreministry.org
+In addition, the ENCORE Ministry Foundation publishes the monthly e-newsletter, ENCORE Ministry Connection.
+To obtain a free subscription, contact Cindy Solomon, Director of Operations, at csolomon@encoreministry.org.

-Dr. Richard H. Gentzler Director of Older Adult Ministry ENCORE Ministry Foundation Email: rgentzler@encoreministry.org
+Dr. Richard H. Gentzler.
+DMin Director of Older Adult Ministry ENCORE Ministry Foundation

+Email: rgentzler@encoreministry.org